About Jack Woodward

 Jack Woodward specializes in Aboriginal rights and title work in Canada, with many years of expertise accumulated from his high profile court cases, notable legal work and writings on the topic of First Nation law.

-In 1989, Jack wrote Native Law, which continues to be a trusted and key resource text today.
+In 1989, Jack wrote Aboriginal Law in Canada, which continues to be a trusted and key resource text today.
 The authoritative publication has been relied upon by the Courts of Canada, included in the following cases:

 - The Federal Court of Canada in Canada v.
 Munsee-Delaware Nation, 2015 FC 366

 Woodward was born in New Westminster, B.C., and was raised in Surrey, B.C., on a portion of his great-great-grandfather William Woodward’s farm, near the present Woodward Hill Elementary School.
 Woodward’s great-grandfather John Woodward’s sister, Elizabeth Woodward, was married to John Oliver, the 19th Premier of British Columbia.

 Woodward’s great grandfather Edmund Wade’s brother was doctor, historian and publisher Mark Sweeten Wade.
 Woodward graduated from Lord Tweedsmuir Secondary School in 1969.
 BA, 1974 University of British Columbia, LL.B 1978, University of Victoria.

 When he isn’t working with his law firm, Jack devotes his time to other interests including writing, farming, and beekeeping.

 See Wikipedia article: Jack Woodward.

 Politics and Charitable Organizations: